justindoherty/helloworld-graphql/README.md

 ### Client
 The client will be done in [Angular](https://angular.io/) and use the [Apollo Client](http://dev.apollodata.com/).
 I've chosen [Angular](https://angular.io/) because it is the most likely client side framework that I'd use in the near future for a new project.

+## Goals
+* Call a GraphQL endpoint from within an Angular application
+* Push updates to a query from the server and have the Angular application update
+* Explore paging and filtering
+* How do types work in an Angular application since GraphQL allows for partial data